schwim23/adyen-payment-assignment/README.md

 # Adyen Payment Flow Demo

 A complete demonstration of Adyen's payment processing flow including authorization, capture, refund, and recurring payments.
-Available as both a Flask web application and a command-line shell script with full customization and error handling capabilities.
+Available as a Flask web application a command-line shell script with full customization and error handling capabilities and a Postman Collection.

 > **⚠️ Demo Application Notice**: This is a demonstration application with **no client-side validation** - all parameters are passed directly to the Adyen API to showcase API error handling and response behavior.
 In production applications, implement proper input validation and sanitization before making API calls.